8.3 Advanced service systems

 Point-of-sale (POS) systems.
 POS systems capture information about an item at the point of sale, normally by reading bar codes or radio frequency identification codes to receive either a product code or a link to an item database.
 POS information drives sales transactions by retrieving item descriptions and prices.
 Information read in a POS system can also be linked to other information to guide special handling, retrieve materials safety data sheets, reorder materials, and account for material costs and allocations as they pass through the system.

 Voice-activated service systems.
 Financial, insurance, and utility companies are currently leaders in using voice-activated systems to capture and translate customer data before a customer is connected with a person, who will then have the customer's service record available.
 The input device (in this case a voice translation) creates a query to the customer relationship system database to find the customer's data.
-This data then is relayed to the customer via a text-to-voice translator or by a customer service representative.
+This data then is relayed to the customer via a text-to-voice translator or by a Customer Relations representative.

 8.3.2 Remote sensing systems